HorseAJ86/node-browser-compat/README.md

 Goals
 ===

-  * reserve the names of W3C modules ('geolocation', 'locacStorage', etc) on npm
+  * reserve the names of W3C modules ('geolocation', 'localStorage', etc) on npm
   * implement W3C modules for node